pampatzoglou/articles/AIisReady.md

-# AI Is Ready.
+# AI Is probably ready.
 You Weren't.

 "AI made everything worse."